BitBotFactory/MikaLendingBot/docs/configuration.rst

 - ``notify_caught_exception``

     - This is more useful for developers and people wanting to help out by raising issues on github.
 This will send a notification every time there is an exception thrown in the bot that we don't handle.
 To enable add ``notify_caught_exception = True``.

+- ``notify_prefix``

+    - This string, if set, will be prepended to any notifications.
+Useful if you are running multiple bots and need to differentiate the source.

 Once you have decided which notifications you want to recive, you can then go about configuring platforms to send them on.
 Currently the bot supports: